 the library and banks of your new address.

 - Clean the flat before you move out.
-If the Housing Office has to
+If the property owner has to

 clean your flat after you move out, it will bill you for the cleaning

 - How to use the apartment key (how to lock and unlock the

 doors).
 And take care of the key.
 If you lose the key or lock yourself